metrorailings/OwlBlog/content/posts/week-1-insights-1.md

 Maxx Crosby might be something special.
 Finally that one pass rusher Vegas can hang its hat on.

+Lamar is prone to fumbles.
+His arms are getting noodly.
+Not good for a man that makes his bread by running the ball.

 ***

 #### Dolphins @ Patriots